awsdocs/iam-user-guide/doc_source/access_policies_create.md

 1. On the **Review policy** page, type a **Name** and a **Description** \(optional\) for the policy that you are creating\.
 You cannot edit these later\.
 Review the policy **Summary** and then choose **Create policy** to save your work\.

 After you create a policy, you can attach it to your groups, users, or roles\.
-For more information, see [Adding and Removing IAM Policies](access_policies_manage-attach-detach.md)\.
+For more information, see [Adding and Removing IAM Identity Permissions](access_policies_manage-attach-detach.md)\.

 ### Creating Policies with the Visual Editor<a name="access_policies_create-visual-editor"></a>